Unearthlyglow/micr-ccm/docs/HOW_TO_CONTRIBUTE.md

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-You can submit a question through the discussions tab, or you can click **[here](https://github.com/Unearthlyglow/sveltego/discussions/new?category=q-a)**.
+You can submit a question through the discussions tab here **[here](https://github.com/Unearthlyglow/sveltego/discussions/new?category=q-a)**.
+The discussions tab [here](https://github.com/Unearthlyglow/micr-ccm/discussions/new/choose) has other categories beyond a question you can choose from.

 **[!NEED]** I will also look into setting up an email address so people can have this option as well.